kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 #### Story 2

-As a cluster admin, I must be able to increase the cluster resource capacity without need to restarting the kubelet.
+As a cluster admin, I must be able to increase the cluster resource capacity without need to restart the kubelet.

 ### Notes/Constraints/Caveats (Optional)